-If a presidential disaster declaration makes individuals eligible for assistance, a Federal Emergency Management Agency (FEMA) Crisis Counseling Training and Assistance Program (CCP) grant must be applied for within 14 days of the declaration.43 The Immediate Services Program (ISP) Application covers the first 60 days of services.
-A Regular Services Program (RSP) Application is due within 60 days of the presidential declaration, and provides funds for an additional 9 months of services.
-See the Appendix for further information.
+If a presidential disaster declaration includes Individual Assistance, a Federal Emergency Management Agency (FEMA) Crisis Counseling Assistance and Training Program (CCP) grant must be applied for within 14 days of the declaration.
+The Immediate Services Program (ISP) application covers the first 60 days of services.
+A Regular Services Program (RSP) application is due within 60 days of the presidential declaration and provides funds for an additional nine months of services.